frederic-meyrou/aboo/wp-content/plugins/easy-bootstrap-shortcodes/README.txt

 Link: http://www.osCitasthemes.com
 Tags: Wordpress Shortcodes, Wordpress Bootstrap, Wordpress Bootstrap Shortcode, Bootstrap, Responsive pages, Editor plugin, Bootstrap Shortcode, TinyMCE
 Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 2.5
+Stable tag: 4.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easy Bootstrap Shortcode enable you to add bootstrap 3.0.3 styles in your pages, post and custom post in simplest manner.

 == Description ==
+>Ready for Wordpress 3.9

 Easy Bootstrap Shortcode is bootstrap 3.0.3 compatible plugin which add icons to wordpress editor (tinyMCE Shortcode Buttons) and one can add bootstrap style to their website just by clicking on tinyMCE  editor icon.